About Breez

 This process should re-synchronize your channel and broadcast the sweep transaction, which will enable you to redeem your funds.
 If that doesn't help, please contact our support: contact@breez.technology.

-Yes.
+Yes, you can download the APK directly from our GitHub repository.
 It requires Android 7.0 or greater and a 64-bit device.
-Click here to download.
+Click here to view the latest release.

 Adding Funds via Submarine Swaps